indigotech/taq-github-bot/src/data/github/tracks/track-5/steps/step-2.md

-# Challenge Task - Add pagination to the list
+# Challenge: Add pagination to the list

 Generally, lists with a minimum amount items are paginated.
 We currently use 3 types of pagination: